 Toto further stated that the cost of everything is completely different from how things were last year.
 He hoped that the F1 fraternity could find a way to adjust.
 The Mercedes boss also mentioned that he had no interest in lifting the ceiling for the increase in cost cap.
 He does not intend to outmaneuver the initial concept of a budget.
 The cost cap allows smaller teams to spend the same money as bigger ones.
 However, Toto Wolff wants his people to be paid well in such tough circumstances.

-Toto also suggested that F1 could avoid risking funneling extra budget over development by monitoring the teams’ accounts to ensure the money is used to cover the energy and transportation costs, which have increased to around £8m.
+Toto also suggested that F1 could avoid risking funneling extra budget over development by monitoring the teams\’ accounts to ensure the money is used to cover the energy and transportation costs, which have increased to around £8m.
 The fifty-year-old shared that energy costs in Brackley have risen from £2.5m to £6.5m.
 Meanwhile, the freight costs have bumped up from £2m to £6m.
-Wolff revealed that the adjustment would allow the Silver Arrows to pass some of the funds to increase wages.
+Wolff revealed that the adjustment would allow the Silver Arrows

 The Austrian motorsport executive wants to avoid downsizing and restructuring once again just to be within the cost cap.
 He feels that it would be quite damaging for Mercedes as a team and for the industry.
 Toto Wolff reckoned that the cost cap was introduced to assist the smaller teams.
 There should be no bargaining to increase the budget every year.
 However, Toto feels that F1 should understand that the exceptional circumstances demand some financial support for the teams.